 Secure each onion round with a wooden pick for grilling.
 Oil grill rack, then grill vegetables, covered, turning occasionally, until tender (6 to 8 minutes for bell peppers and zucchini; 10 to 12 minutes for onion), transferring to a bowl.

-Wrap tortillas in stacks of 6 in foil and heat in oven, about 15 minutes.
+Wrap tortillas in stacks of 6 in foil and heat in the oven, about 15 minutes.

 Meanwhile, make pumpkin-seed salsa:

 Cook chile, garlic, cumin, and pumpkin seeds in oil in a 10-inch heavy skillet over medium-high heat, stirring, until seeds pop 4 to 5 minutes.
 Transfer 3 tablespoons seeds with a slotted spoon to a bowl and reserve.
 Purée remaining seeds and oil with cilantro, water, and 1/2 teaspoon salt in a blender until smooth.

 Make tomato salsa: